 - Uppers: The top of the shoe covering your foot.
 The upper is made from any number of materials.
 More durable uppers consist of leather while more lightweight hiking shoes use mesh or a combination of mesh and leather.
 Some feature waterproof membranes to seal water from the shoe.
 Whichever materials are used for the upper, there’s often a trade-off between durability/watertightness and breathability.

 - Outsoles: The outermost part of the sole that contacts the ground.
 Outsoles are usually made of rubber.
-The best outsoles (Vibram, for example) provide excellent traction in varying conditions including on wet, slippery rocks.
-Most outsoles on hiking shoes also showcase lugs, which are small, sometimes multi-directional, rubber nubs that grip onto rocks for better stability on uneven terrain.
+The highest-quality outsoles (Vibram, for example) provide excellent traction in varying conditions including on wet, slippery rocks.
+Most outsoles on hiking shoes also showcase lugs.
+These small, sometimes multi-directional, rubber nubs grip onto rocks for better stability on uneven terrain.

 The most important piece of the puzzle in buying a hiking shoe is deciding how you’ll use it.
 Each model is designed for a fairly specific purpose.
 Not all shoes will fit in all conditions.